Smart O&M, Starting a New Era of Solar System Damage Prevention

-In July 2025, Typhoon Danas struck Taiwan, causing severe flooding and landslides.
-Some solar power systems in the southern region also suffered significant damage, reigniting public concern over the safety of domestic photovoltaic (PV) systems.
+In July 2025, Typhoon Danas struck Taiwan with devastating force, causing severe flooding and landslides.
+Many PV systems in the southern region also suffered significant damage, rekindling public concern over the safety and risk management of photovoltaic facilities across the country.

-Both domestic and international insurance companies have long recognized this issue and have promoted the use of thermal aerial inspections for solar power systems.
-These inspections are specifically designed to conduct comprehensive checks on critical components such as solar panels.
-By utilizing intelligent recognition systems to locate image coordinates and detect temperature anomalies, the inspections help operators identify potential risks at an early stage, effectively reduce the likelihood of accidents, and improve power generation efficiency.
+In response to this situation, both domestic and international insurance companies have long recognized the potential risks associated with PV systems and have actively adopted thermal aerial inspection technology.
+This technique enables rapid and comprehensive inspections of key components such as solar panels.
+By utilizing intelligent image recognition systems, it can automatically pinpoint image coordinates and detect temperature anomalies, helping operators identify potential defects at an early stage effectively reducing accident rates and improving overall power generation efficiency.

 Leave a Reply